jundalisay/spblist/content/en/research/mao/quotations/chapter-29.md

 Therefore, it is our fighting task to train large numbers of new cadres in a planned way.

-"The Role of the Chinese Communist Party in the National War" (October 1938), Selected Works, Vol. II, p.
-202.
+<cite>"The Role of the Chinese Communist Party in the National War" (October 1938), Selected Works, Vol. II, p.
+202.</cite>

 The criterion the Communist Party should apply in its cadres policy is whether or not a cadre is resolute in carrying out the Party line, keeps to Party discipline, has close ties with the masses, has the ability to find his bearings independently, and is active, hardworking and unselfish.
 This is what "appointing people on their merit" means.

 It is necessary to maintain the system of cadre participation in collective productive labour.
 The cadres of our Party and state are ordinary workers and not overlords sitting on the backs of the people.
 By taking part in collective productive labour, the cadres maintain extensive, constant and close ties with the working people.

 This is a major measure of fundamental importance for a socialist system; it helps to overcome bureaucracy and to prevent revisionism and dogmatism.

 {{< cite >}}
 Quoted in On Khrushchov's Phoney Communism and Its Historical Lessons for the World (July 14, 1964), pp. 68-69.*